 The information contained in this brochure is believed to be correct at the date of publication.
 Kingspan Insulation Limited ("Kingspan Insulation") reserves the right to alter or amend the product specifications without notice due to continuous improvement commitments.
 There may also be relevant changes between publications with regard to legislation, or other developments affecting the accuracy of the information contained in this brochure.
 Product thicknesses shown in this document should not be taken as being available ex-stock and reference should be made to the current Kingspan Insulation price-list or advice sought from Kingspan Insulation's Customer Service Department.
 The information, technical details and fixing instructions etc. included in this literature are given in good faith and apply to uses described.
-Kingspan Insulation does not accept responsibility for issues arising from using products in applications different from those described within this brochure or failure to correctly follow the information or instructions as described within this brochure or failure to correctly follow the information or instructions as described within this brochure.
+Kingspan Insulation does not accept responsibility for issues arising from using products in applications different from those described within this brochure or failure to correctly follow the information or instructions as described within this brochure.
 Recommendations for use should be verified with a suitable expert or professional for suitability and compliance with actual requirements, specifications and any applicable laws and regulations.
 For other applications or conditions of use, Kingspan Insulation offers a technical advisory service (see above for contact details), the advice of which should be sought for uses of Kingspan Insulation products that are not specifically described herein.
 Please check that your copy of this literature is current by contacting the Kingspan Insulation Marketing Department.

-® Kingspan, AlphaCore, K-Roc, Kingspan GreenGuard, Kooltherm, OPTIM-R, TEK and the Lion Device are Registered Trademarks of the Kingspan Group plc in the UK, Ireland and other countries.
+® Kingspan, Kingspan GreenGuard, Kooltherm, K-Roc, OPTIM-R, TEK and the Lion Device are Registered Trademarks of the Kingspan Group plc in the UK, Ireland and other countries.
 All rights reserved.